Best 12-Month CD Rates – 5.50% APY (September 2023)

 Discover Bank is probably a familiar name to you and they have a whole suite of online banking options that are very attractive.
 First, make sure you read up on the Discover Bank bonus for new customers.

-The CD has no minimum deposit required, no monthly fees, and the early withdrawal penalty is 3 months of simple interest.
+The CD has a $2,500 minimum deposit, no monthly fees, and the early withdrawal penalty is 3 months of simple interest.

 👉 Learn more about this offer